scampion/Free-and-Open-source-software-licenses/slides.md

 - ◦ Photo by <a href="https://unsplash.com/@umby?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Umberto</a> on <a href="https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a>
 - ◦ Photo by <a href="https://unsplash.com/@isaacmsmith?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Isaac Smith</a> on <a href="https://unsplash.com/s/photos/growth-graph?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a>
 ]

+---

+The information contained in this presentation shall not be considered as the official position of the European Commission and/or the TETRA Consortium partners.
+Neither the TETRA Consortium partners, nor the European Commission, nor any person acting on behalf of the European Commission or the TETRA Consortium is responsible for the use, which might be made of this presentation.